atomatiq/SchemaMigrations/Readme.md

     }
 }
 ```
-It generated new guid values, Add and Drop Columns commands, and added a new Schema.
-Great.
+It generated new guid values, **Add** and **Drop Columns** commands, and added a new **Schema**.
+Great!
-Now you can create database connection of Person and of Instrument as in previous chapter
+Now you can create database connection of **Person** and of **Instrument** as in the previous chapter

 #### Supported commands

-Migration generator now supports adding new schemas, adding columns to schemas and deleting column from schemas
+Migration generator now supports adding new schemas, adding columns to schemas and deleting columns from schemas
-It can not change type of property or delete existing schema now
+It cannot change the type of property or delete existing schema now